The Bad Sleep Well

 The Bad Sleep Well (悪い奴ほどよく眠る, Warui Yatsu Hodo Yoku Nemuru) is a 1960 Japanese neo-noir crime mystery film directed by Akira Kurosawa.
 It was the first film to be produced under Kurosawa's own independent production company.
 It was entered into the 11th Berlin International Film Festival.

-The film stars Toshiro Mifune as a young man who gets a prominent position in a corrupt postwar Japanese company in order to expose the men responsible for his father's death.
-It draws upon Shakespeare's Hamlet, while also doubling as a critique of corporate corruption.
+The film stars Toshiro Mifune as a young man who gets a prominent position in a corrupt postwar Japanese company to expose the men responsible for his father's death.
+It draws upon Shakespeare's Hamlet, while doubling as a critique of corporate corruption.
 It is one of four films, along with Drunken Angel (1948), Stray Dog (1949) and High and Low (1963), in which Kurosawa explores the film noir genre.
 Like Kurosawa's next two movies with Mifune, Yojimbo (1961) and Sanjuro (1962), Mifune's character is "a lone hero fighting against overwhelming odds and corrupt authorities."

 Plot

 A group of news reporters watch and gossip at an elaborate wedding reception held by the Public Development Corporation's Vice President Iwabuchi, who married his daughter Yoshiko to his secretary Koichi Nishi.
-The police interrupt the wedding to arrest corporate assistant officer Wada, who is the reception's master of ceremony, on charges of bribery in a kickback scheme.
-The reporters comment this incident is similar to an earlier scandal involving Iwabuchi, administrative officer Moriyama, and contract officer Shirai that was hushed up after the suicide of Assistant Chief Furuya, who had jumped from a seventh-story window of the corporate office building, which brought the investigation to a dead end, before any of the company's higher-ups could be implicated.
+The police interrupt the wedding to arrest corporate assistant officer Wada, the reception's master of ceremony, on charges of bribery in a kickback scheme.
+The reporters comment on similarity to an earlier scandal involving Iwabuchi, administrative officer Moriyama, and contract officer Shirai that was hushed up after the suicide of Assistant Chief Furuya, who had jumped from a seventh-story window of the corporate office building, bringing the investigation to a dead end before any of the company's higher-ups could be implicated.
 Following the wedding, the police question Wada and accountant Miura about bribery between Dairyu Construction Company and the government-funded Public Corporation.

 Following the inquiry, Miura commits suicide by running in front of a truck when about to be arrested.
-Wada attempts to take his own life by jumping into an active volcano.
-But Nishi, pursuing Wada, stops the suicide attempt.
+Wada attempts to take his own life by jumping into an active volcano but is stopped by Nishi.
 To convince Wada to help him and his best friend Itakura in their agenda of revenge, Nishi then drives Wada where they both are shown spying on the (pre-scripted) funeral, that reveals to Wada what his employers thought of him.
 Nishi then focuses his efforts on contract officer Shirai by setting him up so that Iwabuchi and Moriyama believe him to be stealing from them, while also using Wada to drive him insane with guilt.
 Nishi then saves Shirai from an assassin hired by Iwabuchi before taking him to the office where Furuya died, revealing himself as Furuya's illegitimate son who exchanged identities with Itakura to avenge his father's death.
 Nishi's interrogation methods shatter what little sanity Shirai had left, with Moriyama deducing that someone connected to Furuya is orchestrating these events as he soon learns the truth about Nishi and informs Iwabuchi.
 Iwabuchi's son Tatsuo overhears and angrily drives Nishi off when he returns to the house.